golemfactory/yagna/test-utils/market-hub/README.md

 ## Offer-Demand matching

-Offer-Demand matching is implemented in Rust and used as intorop within C# is
+Offer-Demand matching is implemented in Rust and used as intorop within C#

 https://github.com/stranger80/golem-market-api